There’s never been another movie star quite like Jimmy Stewart.

 According to Jim, it wasn’t until age thirteen that he acquired his trademark slender frame:

 “suddenly I shot up…and at the same time I got thinner.
 My folks were a little concerned if only because they had to keep buying me new suits…

 Both my dad and grandfather were tall, so my height was no great surprise.
 But no one in our family was so thin.
 Mom got very worried about that and she made me eat huge portions of oatmeal every morning.
 It didn’t make me put on any weight…but it did make me hate oatmeal so much I haven’t eaten it since.”

-Jimmy Stewart was raised in a devout Presbyterian home, where his father in particular encouraged his son to “put your faith in god.”
-As Jimmy himself later said of his upbringing [aff. link]:
+Jimmy Stewart was raised in a devout Presbyterian home, where father Alex in particular encouraged his son to “put your faith in god.”
+As Jim later said of his upbringing [aff. link]:

 “It wasn’t just a one-day-a-week religion.
 At mealtimes we’d hold hands and give thanks for the food we had.
 Sunday evenings we’d sing hymns at home.
 As children my sisters and I didn’t have religion force-fed to us.
 It was just part of family life.”

-Whether as a young boy praying for his father to return home safely from WWI, as a WWII bomber pilot seeking safety for the men in his squadron, or as a father himself, mourning the death of his stepson in Vietnam, Jimmy Stewart relied on faith to help him through life’s most challenging situations:
+As a boy praying for his father to return home safely from WWI, as a young man in combat during WWII, or as a father mourning the death of his stepson in Vietnam, Jimmy Stewart relied on faith to help him through life’s most challenging situations:

 “It’s incredible just how strong a simple faith in God can be.
 It isn’t that God is actually going to protect [you]…because you have faith.
 It’s simply that having faith takes away your fear.
 I know that’s true from the terrible experience of losing my son in Vietnam.
 God just can’t be there to protect every good soldier.
 It just doesn’t work that way.
 You can only hope to do the best you can in this life…and trust there’s something better waiting for all of us.
 And I guess that’s what true faith is.”